jomapps/broadstreet-campaigns/features/creation.md

 - **Design**: Circular button with a plus (+) icon in the center
 - **Styling**: Primary color scheme with hover effects and smooth transitions
 - **Context Awareness**: Button behavior changes based on the current page:
-  - Networks page: Create new network (if permissions allow)
+  - Networks page: Shows button but directs to Broadstreet backend (requires commercial contracts)
   - Advertisers page: Create new advertiser
   - Campaigns page: Create new campaign
-  - Advertisements page: Create new advertisement
+  - Advertisements page: Shows button but directs to Broadstreet backend (complex API requirements)
   - Zones page: Create new zone

 ## Creation Modal System